 Security

 To mitigate the life-threatening risk resulting from malicious control and management of vehicles via network, components of vehicular services should support strict authentication functionality.
-Furthermore integrity and encryption functionality for communication are required, with considerration for on system scalability and resource constraints at the devices.
+Furthermore integrity and encryption functionalities for communication are required, with consideration for on system scalability and resource constraints at the devices.

 6 Vehicular Domain Use Cases